Asian benchmarks mostly lower after tepid Wall St session

 TOKYO — Asian shares were mostly lower Wednesday after tepid trading on Wall Street amid worries about a global recession.

 Major benchmarks fell across Asia.
-Oil prices recouped some lost ground after plunging on Monday.
+Oil prices recouped some lost ground.
 Analysts said markets were focusing on a variety of risks, including inflation, oil prices, moves by the U.S. Federal Reserve and other central banks on interest rates, political developments in Britain and worries over COVID-19.

 But the basic mood appeared to be wait-and-see.